notreallyaperson/unicefWeb/README.md

 Written a masters thesis on the concept.
 Have researched the theoretical applications thoroughly.
 From the concept have created a Proof of Concept where we have tested out the algorithm which shows promising results.
 The next step is to retrieve a larger data set to improve the models accuracy even further.

 The current implementation shows practical proof of the theorised scalable learning method.
-The accuracy of the topical classification also proves to be comparable to currently used methods - where the shear increase in volume of articles combats the potential loss in accuracy from the scalable method.
+The accuracy of the topical classification also proves to be comparable to currently used methods (Gibbs Sampling and Coordinate Ascent Variational Inference) - where the shear increase in volume of articles combats the potential loss in accuracy from the scalable method.
 Here are the results using a corpus of 2000+ articles for [3 topics](README_contents/k3.png), [10 topics](README_contents/k10.png) and [50 topics](README_contents/k50.png).

 We are constantly running tests to understand our model and results better.
 The current topical classifications of our results on 2 datasets (approx 800 and 2000 words) work at distinguishing some more general topics present, but we expect that these results will significantly improve by the time the dataset grows to the tens of thousands.